-Radioactive pollution occurs when there is presence or depositions of radioactive materials in the atmosphere or environment, especially where their presence is accidental and when it presents an environmental threat due to radioactive decay.
+Radioactive pollution occurs when radioactive materials are deposited in the atmosphere or environment, especially when their presence is accidental and presents an environmental threat due to radioactive decay.

-The extent of damage or danger posed to the environment depends upon the radioactive material concentration, the energy emitted by the radiation, proximity of the radioactive materials to those exposes, and the radiation type.
+The extent of damage or danger posed to the environment depends on the radioactive material concentration, the energy emitted by the radiation, the proximity of the radioactive materials to those exposed, and the radiation type.
 Herein is a detailed explanation of the causes, effects, and solutions of radioactive pollution.

 Causes of Radioactive Pollution

 1. Nuclear Accidents From Nuclear Energy Generation Plants

 In the postmodern world, various forms of energy are being discovered.
 Among them is nuclear energy, which is touted to be the most potent energy source due to its high latent power, and that’s because of its high level of radiation.